cysouw/diathesis/text/c11_infinitive.md

 a.
 Der König lässt sich tragen.
 b. (= Der König sorgt dafür, dass er selbst getragen wird.)
 c. (= Der König erlaubt, dass jemand ihn trägt.)
-c. (= Es ist möglich den König zu tragen.)
+d. (= Es ist möglich, den König zu tragen.)
 :::

 Any additional arguments can be retained in this diathesis.
 For example, an additional dative argument of a ditransitive verb like *zuschreiben* 'to attribute' [@next a] simply remains a dative after a *Permissivpassiv* [@next b].
 In contrast, the causative+reflexive combination leads to a completely different result with such ditransitive verbs [@next c].
-This is noteworthy, because this causative+reflexive stack resulted in exactly the same surface structure as the *Permissivpassiv* with the transitive examples above in [@last].
+This is noteworthy, because this causative+reflexive stack results in exactly the same surface structure as the *Permissivpassiv* with the transitive examples above in [@last].
 Not so with ditransitives like with *zuschreiben* [@next a].
 The *Permissivpassiv* [@next b] promotes the accusative to subject (*die Texte* 'the texts') and leaves the dative alone (*dem Autor* 'the author').
 In contrast, the causative+reflexive combination [@next c] results in a promotion of the dative to subject and leaves the accusative alone (see [@sec:infinitive-lassen-passive-causative]).
 Connected to this structural difference is a semantic difference.
 With the *Permissivpassiv* the new sentence has an inanimate subject [@next b], so the only available interpretation is epistemic ('possibility').
 In contrast, with the causative+reflexive diathesis the new sentence describes causation [@next c].

 ::: ex
 - Ich schreibe dem unbekannten Autor die Texte zu.
 - Die Texte lassen sich dem unbekannten Autor zuschreiben. \
-  (= Es ist möglich ihm die Texte zuzuschreiben.)
+  (= Es ist möglich, ihm die Texte zuzuschreiben.)
 - Der unbekannte Author lässt sich die Texte zuschreiben. \
   (= Er sorgt dafür, dass die Texte ihm zugeschrieben werden.)
 :::